-- A. Families who opt for the flat rent may be asked to go through the income reexamination process annually. - a.
-Families who opt for the flat rent may request to have a reexamination and return to the formula-based method at any time for any of the following reasons: - The family's income has decreased. - The family's circumstances have changed increasing their expenses for childcare, medical care, etc. - Other circumstances creating a hardship on the family such that the formula method would be more financially feasible for the family.
+- A. Families who opt for the flat rent may be asked to go through the income reexamination process annually. - B. Families who opt for the flat rent may request to have a reexamination and return to the formula based method at any time for any of the following reasons: - 1.
+The family's income has decreased. - 2.
+The family's circumstances have changed increasing their expenses for child care, medical care, etc. - 3.
+Other circumstances creating a hardship on the family such that the formula method would be more financially feasible for the family.